sirin-koca/interactive-newsletter/README.md

 * How to Meet WCAG: https://www.w3.org/WAI/WCAG21/quickref/
 * Inproving readability for texts: https://hemingwayapp.com/

-## Deliverables/check list - from the assignment text
+## Deliverables/check list - from the assignment text:

+some txt ...

 ## Sources:

+some txt ...

 ***